sujitaminusc/ancient-hand-writtten-recognition-under-less-data-condition-csci-567/README.md

 python main.py --cnt 190
 ```
 here 190 is the number of training samples per class.
+After training is completed you can generate new images as required.
+Just have to provide the count of the image (--samples_to_generate 3)
 This command generates new images:
 ```
 python main.py -dg --save_dir emnist_bal_200/ -w emnist_bal_200/trained_model.h5 --samples_to_generate 10